pantheon-systems/documentation/source/docs/articles/local/ssh-tunnels-for-secure-connections-to-pantheon-services.md

 ## Use Sequel Pro to SSH Tunnel to a MySQL Database

 [Sequel Pro](http://www.sequelpro.com/) is an open-source MySQL database client that supports SSH tunneling on Mac.
-Other MySQL clients can be configured in a similar manner.
+You can configure other MySQL clients in a similar manner.

 ## Manually Create an SSH Tunnel to a Redis Cache Server